 What have researchers found?
 It seems that there are many factors that play into longevity.

-Take heed to these nine secrets to longevity so that you can learn how to live a happier and healthier life, too.
+Take heed to these nine secrets of the Blue Zones so that you can learn how to live a happier and healthier life, too.

 1. Follow a Plant-Based Diet